wxie2017/wxie2017.github.io/pages/speech/acceptance_of_club_SAA.md

 Fellow memebers,

 Thank you for nominating me as the Sergeant At Arms.

 I am so honored to be standing here today to become a club officer.
 Serving my club has been a joy and a privilege that I am grateful for every single day.
 I wouldn't be able to do it if it weren't for all the amazing people in this club and around my life.

 Firstly, I sincerely thank our club Present President, Amanda.
-She always come to the club earlier than me, and has done all the job for SAA.
+She always comes to the club earlier than me, and has done all the job for SAA.
 Please leave me some work, president, I am now the SAA.

 Secondly, I give my heartful thanks to another president, our Past President, Annabel.
 She is also my mentor.
 I still remember that after I became a member, she invited me to join the district training.
-There was also an SAA in the training, the SAA is a lady, and she was smiling and asking me: which officer are you?
+There was also an SAA in the training, the SAA was lady, and she was smiling and asking me: which officer are you?
 You know, I really didn't know.
 Annabel told me to put SAA secretly.
 I think I was the club SAA from that moment.
 Thank you, Annabel.

 I would also like to thank all the members to give me trust and support.
 Your hard work makes the job of SAA so easy.
 Thank you.

 Lastly, I would like to thank my wife and my son.
-They are not here right now.
+Unfortunatelly, they are not here right now.
 Without my family's love and support, I would not be able to do such an interesting job as SAA.
-I would be shopping with my wife, cooking for my son and so on.
+I would be shopping with my wife, cooking for my son.

 As a Sergeant At Arms, SAA, my major job is to welcome everybody to the club, prepare the meeting facilities, test the meeting devices, give the first speech in the meeting,